fukboi69420/AutoInstalls_Revamped/assets/readme.txt

-Sure, here's an example Readme file that explains how the image assets are stored in the repository:

 # AutoInstalls_Revamped Image Assets

 This repository contains image assets used in the AutoInstalls_Revamped project.
 The images are stored in the `images` directory.